ovh/docs/pages/platform/databases/mongodb_06_howto_backup_restore/guide.fr-fr.md

 ---
-title: MongoDB - Sauvegardes et restaurations avec la CLI (EN)
+title: MongoDB - Sauvegardes et restaurations avec CLI (EN)
 slug: mongodb/backups-and-restores-cli
 excerpt: Find out how to back up and restore your Public Cloud Databases for MongoDB database using the CLI
 section: MongoDB